 Like other sectors, agriculture in Myanmar has suffered greatly as a result of the country’s international isolation.
 State investment in agriculture and food sciences and technology has been limited.
-As a result the sector is need of reform and modernization.
+As a result, the sector is need of reform and modernization.
 Lending to the farming sector remains inadequate.
-The Myanmar Agriculture Development Bank, which was established to promote agricultural, livestock and rural economic enterprises, has been providing increased funding to famers however there remains serious problems relating to indebtedness insolvency and illiquidity.
+The Myanmar Agriculture Development Bank, which was established to promote agricultural, livestock and rural economic enterprises, has been providing increased funding to famers, however there remains serious problems relating to indebtedness insolvency and illiquidity.

 Myanmar’s subtropical climate and rich soil are conducive to the growth and cultivation of over 60 crops from rice and sugarcane in the central belt to vegetables in the more temperate zones in the north.
 Arable land represents about a quarter of the country’s total land mass of which approximately half is currently being cultivated.
-If it can overcome the challenges ahead Myanmar will be on course to develop a dynamic, open, productive and diversified rural sector.
+If it can overcome the challenges ahead, Myanmar will be on course to develop a dynamic, open, productive and diversified rural sector.

 The liberalisation of Myanmar’s economy is likely to present numerous opportunities in food production, processing, research and technology, packaging and distribution industries among others.
-The sector stands to benefit from investment from international investment particularly in the value added services.
+The sector stands to benefit from international investment particularly in the value added services.
 The sector will also be boosted through the completion of infrastructure projects such as the deep-sea port and industrial estates in Dawei which will provide a gateway to the Indian Ocean, the Middle East, Europe and Africa.

-The United Nations Economic and Social Commission (ESCAP) for South East Asia and the Pacific has produced a number of working papers on Sustainable Agriculture Development Strategies for the Least Developed Countries of the Asian Pacific Region.
+The United Nations Economic and Social Commission (ESCAP) for Southeast Asia and the Pacific has produced a number of working papers on Sustainable Agriculture Development Strategies for the Least Developed Countries of the Asian Pacific Region.
 The ESCAP paper on Myanmar is accessible here.